THE COMING OF THE KINGDOM OF GOD

-I think such hatred is on the way, from what I have read in the newspaper.
+I think such hatred is on the way, from what I have read in the news.
 We are not used to this, especially from our family and friends.
-We will have to pray much if we are to keep unforgiveness and bitterness out of our heart.
+We will need to pray much if we are to keep unforgiveness and bitterness out of our heart.

-And our immortal body will possess all of its original hair"not a hair of your heard will perish"!
+And our immortal body will possess all of its original hair—“not a hair of your head will perish”!

 Only at that time will people see Christ coming in a cloud with power and great glory.